opf/openproject/docs/development/development-environment-docker/README.md

 2. Extract created root certificate and install it into system and browsers
 3. Amend docker containers with labels for proxy

+At the end you will be running two separate docker-compose stacks:

+1. the normal stack in the root of the repository, and
+2. the stack defined in `docker/dev/tls` that runs the CA and reverse proxy.

 If the setup is successful, you will be able to access the local OpenProject application under `https://openproject.local`.
 Of course, the host name is replaceable.